nmurch/portfolio-website/README.md

 ## License

 This project is licensed under the GNU General Public License.
+See the LICENSE.md file for details.